-The department normally provides four years of summer support.
-This stipend includes health fees and is given to students in good standing who continue to work on research over the summer, which amounts to at least ten weeks of full-time work.
-(See also Vacation policy, section 6.2).
-If a student's research requires time off campus (e.g., field data collection, collaboration with other university, training in a summer institute), the student can apply for continued departmental summer support during this time off campus.
-To do so, student and research advisor write a brief summer work plan that describes (a) why the off-campus location is advantageous to the student's research, (b) what the scope of work is, and (c) in what time frame it can be completed.
-This statement is submitted to the DGS, who approves continuation of the student's stipend.
-It is left to the student's research advisor to ensure that the work plan is reasonably met in the allotted time frame.
-Such an application is not required for grant-funded summer support.
+The Department normally provides four years of summer support in the program.
+This stipend includes health fees, and is provided to enable students to make progress toward the successful and timely completion of the degree including conducting research, preparing for preliminary exams, and working on the dissertation.
+If a student's research requires time off campus (e.g., field data collection, collaboration with other university, training in a summer institute), the student and research advisor should write a brief summer work plan that describes (a) why the off-campus location is advantageous to the student's research, (b) what the scope of work is, and (c) in what time frame it can be completed.
+This statement is submitted to the DGS, who approves the work plan.
+Students should consult with the DGS, Graduate Advisor or their research advisor about projects for the summer months.